Streaming channels are ramping up their development and production slates at rapid rates — how can screenwriters cash in?

 Look no further than HBO's crop of successful shows for evidence that compelling worlds lead to buzzworthy TV pilots and series — The Sopranos (Mafia), Entourage (Hollywood A-list life), Barry (Struggling actors in Hollywood), The Deuce (New York sex-trade industry circa-1970s), Ballers (NFL superstar life), Westworld (Futuristic Amusement Parks gone bad), and Silicon Valley (Tech Industry) to name a few.

 The world sells the series, much like the concept sells the feature.

 Worlds offer immediate visual and subject matter context.
-And that’s why it’s so important for series writers to find engaging worlds to place their characters in.
+And that's why it's so crucial for series writers to find engaging worlds to place their characters in.

 Executives can be easily sold on the world alone.
 No different than executives being sold on a logline for feature films.
 Who doesn't want to explore worlds that we're curious about?
 Worlds like Hollywood, the NFL, the Mafia, and the Tech Industry in California's Silicon Valley grasp the audience's curiosity and intrigue.
 They feel like they're getting a look behind-the-scenes.

 Sure, not all successful shows have compelling or unique worlds to explore.
 But remember that we're not talking about writing just any type of TV pilot.
 We're talking about what you often need to create buzz-worthy TV pilots.

 The idea is to stand out from the rest.
 The harsh reality in Hollywood is that you can be an excellent writer with an amazing TV pilot, and still never see your series writing career come to light.